The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading pleasure.

 Now that I have a mix of W-2 income and sizable 1099 income, I have a little more wiggle room to optimize my tax situation at the end of the year.

 It gets complicated quickly, but building a tax-planning spreadsheet helped me figure out what moves might make sense at the end of the year, and there are a lot of moving parts.

-I donate half of my website profits, and that now means an annual six-figure donation to our donor advised fund among other donations.
+I donate a substantial portion of my website profits, and that now means an annual six-figure donation to our donor advised fund among other donations.
 However, I am limited to donating 30% of AGI in appreciated assets, and I like to donate Vanguard mutual funds.

 In 2019, I had enough W-2 income to raise AGI high enough that the 30% limitation was not an issue.
 In the future, I could also do Roth conversions to boost AGI and allow for the donation of more appreciated assets.